 Bullying Stories: A History Of Bullying

-When we imagine bullying, we may think of the big kid pushing the little kid around in the playground.
+When we imagine bullying, we may think of the big kid pushing the little kid around on the playground.
 However, bullying can happen at any age and in any location.
-While bullying can be different depending on the situation, there are three factors that most bullying situations have.
+While bullying can differ depending on the situation, there are three factors that most bullying situations have in common.
+They are:

-- Intent.
+Intent.
 Accidentally offending someone is probably not bullying.
-Those who bully know what they are doing and harm were intended.
-There was no misunderstanding.
+Those who bully typically know what they are doing, and harm is intended.
+There is no misunderstanding.

-- Power Imbalance.
-In most cases, the bully is more powerful.
-This doesn't mean that the bully is necessarily bigger or stronger than the other person.
+Power Imbalance.
+In most cases, the bully is more powerful than the bullied.
+This doesn't mean that the bully is necessarily bigger, older, or stronger than the other person.
 The bully can be in a higher position of authority, such as a superior at work.
-They can be someone who comes from a rich family who will sue if the someone fights back.
+They can be someone who comes from a wealthy family with the means to sue or take financial action if the victim fights back.

-- Repetition.
-Someone who is mean to you once is not a bully.
+Repetition.
+Someone who is or was mean to you once may not be considered a bully.
 A bully is someone who repeats their behavior over time.
 The severity of their bullying may increase over time to get under the skin of the victim.

 Why Do People Bully?

 Figuring out why people bully is an important question.
 The answer depends on the situation.
 Possible reasons for why people bully include: